 Check Your Kit

-Your car is equipped with a safety kit — you need to locate it.
+Your car is equipped with a first aid kit—you need to locate it.
 Not sure where the manufacturer tucked it away?
-It's usually in the trunk area.
-Reference your owner's manual.
+It's usually in the trunk area, but if you're not sure you can refer to the owner's manual.

 Found the kit?

 - Check that everything is actually there.
 Review the kit's list of items and replace anything that's missing.